Your Open Day guide

 Here’s a rundown of everything you can do on the day.
 There’s also information on planning your day and how to get here.
 You can check in anytime from 9.30am.
 The last tours and talks finish around 3pm.

-When you arrive, you can head to Portsmouth Guildhall or your subject talk building and pick up a free tea or coffee to set you up for the day.
+When you arrive, you can head to The Students' Union or your subject talk building.
 If you’re running short on time you can head straight to your subject talk and check in afterwards.

-When you check in, we give you everything you need to enjoy your visit, including programme for the day that gives you and your guests free drinks in all University cafes.
+When you check in, we give you everything you need to enjoy your visit, including programme for the day that gives you and your guests free drinks in selected University cafes.

 These key talks cover all your uni essentials.
 They’re repeated at various times throughout the day so you can fit them easily with other talks and tours.